Last updated on May 15th, 2023

 Despite the widespread belief that ”Asia” consists of residential neighborhoods and the most interesting things are in the European part, this is not really so.

 The Asian side of Istanbul has a lot to offer.
-There, you can watch stunning sunsets, visit trendy bars, hipster coffee houses, cozy restaurants by the water and even stay overnight if you wish.
-In fact, living in Asia of Istanbul is considered very honorable among residents.
+There, you can watch stunning sunsets, visit trendy bars, hipster coffee houses, cozy restaurants by the water, and even stay overnight if you wish.
+In fact, living in Asia of Istanbul is considered prestigious among some residents.

 10. Visit Turkish Hammam